beginner-corp/learn.begin.com/src/md/foundations/hello-world.md

 # Hello world

-Architect supports building static web apps alongside backend runtimes Node, Deno, Ruby and Python.
+Begin.com supports building static web apps alongside the popular backend JS runtimes Node and Deno.
 You can even mix all these things in the same app.
 In this exercise build and preview all the different runtime starter apps you are interested in!

 ## Static